Dr. Jerome Kassirer M.D. ’50

 Dominic Verni '91

-President of Pegula Sports and Entertainment Hospitality Division.
+Vice President of Hospitality at Pegula Sports and Entertainment.

 Bridget Finn '92